 Nuclear power supplies both electricity and thousands of jobs in Virginia.
 Lynchburg and Newport News are the two focal points in Virginia for technical support services plus construction of nuclear fuel assemblies and other power plant components.

-In Lynchburg, Babcock & Wilcox fabricates fuel assemblies for the US Navy's nuclear submarines, pressing uranium powder into pellets and loading them into tubular fuel rods.
+Babcock & Wilcox fabricates fuel assemblies for the US Navy's nuclear submarines, pressing uranium powder into pellets and loading them into tubular fuel rods.
 The company plans to expand its nuclear operations and technical services group to include manufacturing new reactors that would require less capital investment for constructing new nuclear power plants.

 The "small modular reactor" program of Babcock & Wilcox is based on the mPowerTM design.
 The company is betting that the future of massive 900MW nuclear power plants will be limited by the extraordinarily high costs for initial construction; utilities must borrow that money and repay the bonds, even if a nuclear plant is closed for safety reasons, exposing the utility to financial risk.